-- This grouping method works for all niches.
+- This keyword grouping method works for all niches.

-- By making a separate group for each synonym, we can accurately place keywords in the headlines and ad texts, which will increase ad relevance and CTR.
+- By making a separate ad group for each synonym, you can accurately place keywords in the headlines and ad texts, which will increase ad relevance and CTR.

 - This approach allows you to get detailed statistics on groups and flexibly manage your ads.
 For example, you will know which ad group performs better: “cot buy online” or “cradle buy online.”

-- It is convenient to group keywords by morphology — you can do it in Excel or Google Sheets.
+- It is convenient to group keywords by morphology—you can do keyword grouping in Excel or Google Sheets.

 - Consumers can use queries with the same root words but different intentions.
 For example, “buy a laptop” is a request from a retail customer, and “buy laptops” might be a request from a wholesale customer.